jake-knerr/cogent/README.md

 ## Services

-#### Use services to handle well-defined business logic.
+#### Use services to handle well-defined application state changes.

 #### Services should not directly affect the view.
-Services focus on state and business logic.
+Services focus on state and data operations.

 #### Keep a component's controller thin and delegate to services when feasible.